-At Renaissance School of the Arts in New York, a blended learning program called i-Ready is provided by the school and Citizen Schools used it for its academic programming twice each week.
-Citizen Schools staff members differentiated i-Ready lessons for each student, based on the data reports that i-Ready populates.
+At Renaissance School of the Arts in New York, Curriculum Associates’ i-Ready is provided by the school and Citizen Schools uses it for its academic programming twice each week.
+Citizen Schools staff members differentiated lessons for each student, based on the diagnostic data reports that i-Ready populates.
 The Citizen Schools campus director and principal met regularly to look at i-Ready usage rates.
 Teachers and Citizen Schools Teaching Fellows came together to take part in professional development focused on two high priority focus areas: social emotional learning and blended learning, specifically the i-Ready program.
 In addition to having shared professional development, first shift teachers and Citizen Schools Teaching Fellows at Renaissance School also have joint planning time every week, organized by content area.

 Carter G. Woodson Elementary School (Chicago Public Schools, Illinois)

 At Woodson, a K-8 school, Think Through Math, is now a required part of the curriculum for all students in the school, after its use during Citizen Schools ELT hours showed a relationship between Think Through Math Scores and scores on Chicago Public Schools’ NWEA math assessment.
 That early information helped to build buy-in from first-shift teachers and the principal.
 Citizen Schools found that students who scored 80% or above on post-tests on Think Through Math also scored in significantly higher percentiles on the district’s summative NWEA math assessment.
 Think Through Math was then used both during the ELT hours and during the traditional day, with students earning a report card grade for it.

 Joseph A. Browne School (Chelsea Public Schools, Massachusetts)